josmar-crwdstffng/angular/aio/content/guide/service-worker-devops.md

 ### Resource integrity

-One of the potential side effects of long caching is inadvertently caching a resource that's not valid.
+One of the potential side effects of long caching is inadvertently caching a resource that is not valid.
-In a normal HTTP cache, a hard refresh or the cache expiring limits the negative effects of caching a file that's not valid.
+In a normal HTTP cache, a hard refresh or the cache expiring limits the negative effects of caching a file that is not valid.
 A service worker ignores such constraints and effectively long-caches the entire application.
-It's important that the service worker gets the correct content, so it keeps hashes of the resources to maintain their integrity.
+It is important that the service worker gets the correct content, so it keeps hashes of the resources to maintain their integrity.

 #### Hashed content